TeachBooks/TeachBooks/README.md

-# TeachBooks package: Jupyter-Book Wrapper for pre- and postprocessing
+# TeachBooks Package: Jupyter-Book Wrapper for Pre- and Postprocessing

 The package is a CLI tool that primarily provides a wrapper around the Jupyter Book package.
 In this case "wrapper" refers to the CLI usage: CLI commands generally invoke `jupyter-book` commands internally; the `jupyter-book` package is _not_ distributed within the `teachbooks` package.

-The source code and function of the package is documented on a Sphinx-built website: [teachbooks.io/TeachBooks/](https://teachbooks.io/TeachBooks/)
+The source code and function of the package is documented on a Sphinx-built website: [teachbooks.io/TeachBooks/](https://teachbooks.io/TeachBooks/).

+Visit the TeachBooks [website](https://teachbooks.io) and [manual](https://teachbooks.io) to learn more about how this package is used in an educational context.

 ## Primary Features and Installation